Where live music enjoyment introduces crowds to the faces, voices and stories behind the songs!

 In 2010, former Henderson native and Nashville songwriter Kerry Kurt Phillips, along with local residents Mac Neel and Leanne Pritchett, brought songwriters to Henderson for a one night performance.
 Today, award winning songwriters and up and coming writers perform original songs over four nights and three downtown local venues for a total of 17 shows.

 The event is named in honor of the late Henderson County Judge/Executive, Sandy Lee Watkins.
 Sandy was a dedicated community leader always looking to move the county—42420 as he lovingly referred to Henderson—and its citizens forward.
 Sandy enjoyed the first year of the songfest and looked forward to growing the event.

 Henderson Songfest, Inc. is a tax exempt, non-profit charitable organization.
-In our seven years, corporate, individual and in-kind donations, as well as volunteers, have kept this a vibrant Henderson festival with over 3000 people in attendance in 2016.
+In our eight years, corporate, individual and in-kind donations, as well as volunteers, have kept this a vibrant Henderson festival with over 3000 people in attendance in 2017.

 We look forward to being able to bring the Sandy Lee Watkins Songwriters Festival to Henderson!